ZhenyingZhu/StudyNotes/SystemDesign.md

 - The data is stored and read later
 - The services might using newer code on some machines, and old code on other machines.
 So fore and backward compatibility both needed.
 - An edge case: A new field is added.
 A newer record writes the field, then an older code updates this record without this field.
 The field needs to be retained.
-So the encoding of the old code should let unknown fields untouched.
+So the encoding of the old code should let unknown fields untouched. **[KEY]**
 - migrating data into new schema is expensive for large data set, so new fields should have default values.
 - While dumping the data, use the latest schema to backfill old data.